This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Cranial ultrasound uses reflected sound waves to create pictures of the brain and the inner chambers.
 A radiologist performs the study by moving a transducer across the top of the baby’s head over the soft spot (fontanelle).
 The scan produces images of the brain and its inner fluid chambers on a monitor.

-Although cranial ultrasound is not used to diagnose cerebral palsy directly, the study aids the diagnosis of other medical conditions.
+Although cranial ultrasound is not used to diagnose cerebral palsy directly, the study aids in the diagnosis of other medical conditions.
 It gives a picture of neurological status and diagnoses conditions that might cause cerebral palsy, including a brain hemorrhage and fluid on the brain.

 CAT Scan